Mass media in Burundi: Main channels

 Tele 10 started operations in 1997.
 By the mid-2000s it offered a limited package of French channels (Canal+ Horizons, TF6, LCI, TV5, France 2, etc.) as well as English-language channels from the DStv service.

 Best Entertainment Television (BETV, BE TV or BeTV) is a local private television that was launched on 25 October 2017 in Bujumbura, Burundi.

-BETV Burundi currently broadcasts several programmes like Amakuru, Journal, and BELIVE SHOW.
+BETV Burundi currently broadcasts several programmes like Amakuru, Journal, and Believe SHOW.

 Internet

 Burundi has launched a $25 million investment project in a fibre-optic cable network to widen access to broadband Internet and cut costs.